joelbz/DispAdvAttr-in-Mrkt-ExpDgn-Est/README.md

 <br>**Authors**: Joel Barajas, Ram Akella, Marius Holtan, Aaron Flores
 <br>**Affiliations**: UC Santa Cruz, UC Berkeley, AOL Palo Alto

 Aggregate data counts provided by tables 4 and 8 are integrated with the code.

-These code files are provided as of November 2015.
+See the [wiki](./../../wiki) for more documentation details and description of each function.

 Feel free to send me questions through any of my communication channels (Linkedin, my personal web page, or Github)